 For the sake of transparency, I've implemented some basic Digital Popularity Indicators, which display a real-time measure of popularity for that product:

-For the books, it's purchases, or in the case of the currently-free Snapback Vol.1, digital downloads.
+For the books, the number indicates purchases, or in the case of the currently-free Snapback Vol.1, digital downloads.
 For Diamond Find, it's total number of players, and I'm measuring ghostCRM popularity with a straight count of active Assistants.
 I don't have one for the badger blog, because there's no measurable metric I can use comparable to the other products.
 If growth-hacked, that will change.

 But right now I'm looking to increase the first two: Ghostcrime & Snapback.
 Those numbers are pitiful!